Cosmology of non-local f(R) gravity

 The above chosen form of the metric implies that only the matter sources of the form $T^\mu_\nu=\mathrm{diag}(-\rho,p,p,p)$ are compatible with the equations of motion (\ref{EOMPQmatter}).
 Here $\rho$ is the energy density and $p$ is the pressure density.
 Such matter sources represent a wide class of physically important cases and include the most crucial set of perfect fluids which can be written as $T_{\mu\nu}=(\rho+p)u_\mu u_\nu+pg_{\mu\nu}$ where $u_\mu$ is the 4-velocity of the fluid.

 It is common that gravity is a theory with constraints thanks to Bianchi identities.
 These identities manifest in the relation $\nabla^\mu G_{\mu\nu}\equiv0$.
-However, one can check that given a generally covariant action like (\ref{lag:1}) one ends up with a similar relation
+However, one can check that given a diffemorphism invariant action like as it is for (\ref{lag:1}) one ends up with a similar relation

 This implies like in GR the canonical conservation equation for the matter